NikolaosGazis/Fuzzy-Logic-Traffic-Controller/README.md

 ## Dependencies

-numpy: For numerical operations.
+•numpy: For numerical operations.

+•scikit-fuzzy: For fuzzy logic operations.

-matplotlib: For data visualization.
+•matplotlib: For data visualization.

 ### License